apaciuk/quotable/README.md

 rails db:seed
 bin/dev

+Sign up for account.

+View and create quotes

 Jumpstart Custom is a Rails template, so you pass it in as an option when creating a new app.

 #### Requirements